linuxisnotunix/ttool-ai/README.md

 ```bash
 ./ttool.exe
 ```
 - Click on `File > Open Model` and browse your local copy of the repository and choose a model, e.g., `spacebasedsystem.xml`.
-You will see several tabs: `BD1` and `BD2` correspond to the two input block diagrams, and in the `UCD` tab, the subtabs `UCD1` and `UCD2` correspond to the two input sequence diagrams.
+You will see several tabs: `BD1` and `BD2` correspond to the two input block diagrams, and in the `UCD` tab, the subtabs `UCD1` and `UCD2` correspond to the two input use case diagrams.
 The other tabs correspond to the models corrected by the framework: `BDx_UCDy` contains the block diagram x modified by taking into account the inconsistencies detected by comparing it with the use-case diagram y.

 ### 4.2.
 Replicating the Inconsistencies Detection
 First, open the AI window (use the icon on the right depicting a brain), then select `Diagram coherency` or `Diagram coherency with formal rules`.
 You can also choose a GPT model: we recommend using GPT-4-turbo, or GPT-4o.